jaredlt/add_to_calendar/README.md

 - Read the [Wiki](https://github.com/jaredlt/add_to_calendar/wiki) for more specific details

+## Why build this?

+I couldn't find an approriate gem or javascript library that did exactly what I wanted.
+So I decided to scratch my own itch to solve a problem for a startup I'm working on: https://www.littlefutures.org

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.